tilemill-project/tilemill/_posts/docs/0201-01-01-mac-install.md

 ### To install v1.0.0 or later:

 To follow these installation instructions, you will need to use your Terminal app, which is usually found in your Applications/Utilities folder.
 When you run Terminal, you will get a window with a command prompt.
 In the instructions below, where there are lines in gray boxes, you can simply copy and paste those lines into your terminal app one entire line at a time.
-In these instructions, we start each set of commands with “cd ~”.
-This assumes that you want to install the related software in your home folder.
-If you want to install it somewhere else, then you will need to replace the “~” with a different file path wherever you see it.

-If you are starting with a pre-v1.0.0 version of TileMill, you may want to figure out where your MapBox and MapData directories are and back them up.
-Later, you will want to move the contents of those direcotries to to ~/MapBox and ~/MapData which will be created during this installtion process if they do not already exist.
+If you are starting with a pre-v1.0.0 version of TileMill, you may want to figure out where your MapBox directory is and back it up.
+Later, you will want to move the contents of those direcotries to to ~/MapBox which will be created during this installtion process if they do not already exist.
 You should then remove your current version of TileMill.

 ## Prepare to Install TileMill